-Notes to Consolidated Financial Statements December 31, 2023 and January 1, 2023
+Notes to Consolidated Financial Statements December 29, 2024 and December 31, 2023

-The Company's interest rate swap is designated as a cash flow hedge for financial reporting purposes.
+The Company's interest rate swaps are designated as a cash flow hedge for financial reporting purposes.
 Under this designation, changes in fair value are recorded in other comprehensive income, net of tax, until the hedge transaction occurs.
 The Company classifies the cash flows from derivatives that are accounted for as a cash flow hedge in the same category as the cash flows from the items being hedged (see Note 8).